All Russians "semi-sanctioned" as UBS takes conservative approach-CEO

 ZURICH, March 16 (Reuters) - UBS UBSG.S has been taking a conservative approach in dealing with fast-evolving sanctions imposed against Russian businesses and individuals over the invasion of Ukraine, Chief Executive Ralph Hamers said on Wednesday, saying all Russians were effectively "semi-sanctioned".

-"We are working with our clients, including our Russian clients, to see how to manage their business and derisk their own situation.
-I can't give a further update on the number of sanctioned clients, because it literally changes every day," Hamers told the Morgan Stanley European Financials Conference, referring to a barrage of measures imposed by the United States, European Union, Britain and Switzerland since Russia invaded Ukraine.
+"We are working with our clients, including our Russian clients, to see how to manage their business and derisk their own situation," Hamers told the Morgan Stanley European Financials Conference, referring to a barrage of measures imposed by the United States, European Union, Britain and Switzerland since Russia invaded Ukraine.

 (Reporting by Brenna Hughes Neghaiwi; Editing by Michael Shields)